CDMayberry/Reflyn/README.md

 ### Differences in Refly vs Reflyn
  * Reflyn is targeted at C#, Refly could technically also target VB.
 Reflyn could perhaps still be target at VB, but a number of the shortcuts and keywords are stringly-typed to C#.
+    * Technically Roslyn can target VB, but Reflyn has some hard-coded types and keywords specific to C#, and would require some rework to allow generation of VB.
  * Moved to a fluent style to make chaining easier.
  * Generic interfaces as Mixins are used for declarations to try minimize the inheritance.
 There is a lot of overlap of keywords but that then have different rules based on if it's applied to a field, class, property getter/setter, etc.
  * It now uses generics within itself, and also allows the creation and usage of generics in the generated code.
 Generic generation is still a bit clunky, but is workable from my tests with it.